aliyahlc/aliyahlc/README.md

 - 👋 Hi, I’m @Aliyah Capshaw
-- 👀 I’m interested in ...Anything that has to do with computers.
+- 👀 I’m interested in ...Anything that has to do with computers I love typing helping others and learning new skills.
 - 🌱 I’m currently learning ...
 Coding
 - 💞️ I’m looking to collaborate on ...I am not sure yet
 - 📫 How to reach me ...
 Aliyahcapshaw21@gmail.com